The Gesneriad SocietyDIVISION I - HORTICULTURE

 11. Awards will be made according to the following point scores: 1st, blue ribbon (90-100); 2nd, red ribbon (at least 80); 3rd, yellow ribbon (at least 70).
 Honorable Mentions may also be awarded.

-12. Special Awards (more than a class ribbon) are reserved for the Gesneriad Society or the New England Chapter members of record at the time of Flower Show entries, unless specifically offered to nonmembers.
+12. Special Awards (more than a class ribbon) are reserved for Gesneriad Society members of record at the time of Flower Show entries, unless specifically offered to nonmembers.
 An exhibit must score 90 or above to be considered.

-13. Awards for Best and runner-up to Best Gesneriad in Show in Division I, (excluding Saintpaulia hybrids) are given for horticultural perfection.
-These awards and those for Best in Divisions II, III and IV are reserved for the Gesneriad Society or the New England Chapter members of record at the time of Flower Show entries.
+13. Awards for Best and runner-up to Best Gesneriad in Show in Division I, (excluding saintpaulia hybrids) are given for horticultural perfection.
+These awards and those for Best in Divisions II, III and IV are reserved for Gesneriad Society members of record at the time of Flower Show entries.
 Exhibits in all Divisions must score 95 points or higher to be considered for these awards.

-15. The New England Chapter will endeavor to protect all entries, but assumes no responsibility for loss or damage.
+16. The Gesneriad Society will endeavor to protect all entries, but assumes no responsibility for loss or damage.

 2. An exhibitor is limited to one specimen of the same plant per class.
 An exhibitor may submit more than one entry per class, provided each entry is a different cultivar, unless otherwise prohibited.

-4. Exhibitors will be permitted to indicate the front of a horticulture entry.
+4. Exhibitors are permitted to indicate the front of a horticulture entry.

-5. No particular type of container is specified.
-All containers used must be clean.
+6. No particular type of container is specified; however, all containers used must be clean.
 A protective container or cover made of transparent material to shield delicate plant material from dry air or cold drafts may be used for any exhibit requiring it.
 Such plants may be judged uncovered.

 7. All exhibits in flowering classes must have at least one fully opened flower.

-5. All plant material used is to be identified on an accompanying white 3"x5" card.
-Supplemental titles or descriptions may be added but are not required.
+4. All plant material used is to be identified on an accompanying 3"x5" white card.

-8. Cut blossoms or plant material may be placed in artistic arrangements on Saturday morning from 8:00 to 9:00 a.m.
+6. Cut blossoms or plant material may be placed in artistic arrangements on

-10. Straight-sided terrariums are composed of flat pieces of glass or plastic.
-Curved terrariums have rounded pieces.
+11. Straight-sided terrariums are composed of flat pieces of glass or plastic; curved terrariums have rounded pieces.

-2. Entries must not have been exhibited before in any New England Chapter show.
+2. Entries must not have been exhibited before in any New England Chapter Gesneriad Show.